Magicianred/FlashCards/readme.md

 * FlashCards.exe (The main program that you run on your computer)
 * FlashCards.exe.config (A settings file that tells the program where to look for the data file)
+* Newtonsoft.Json.dll (A library that knows how to read the data file)
 * data.json (This is the actual data file.
 You can add/edit the contents, make sure you have a backup first!)

 ### Step 3: